 There was a plumbing problem that required numerous service calls from the plumber.
-The air conditioner was undersized for the house, and had to be replaced.
+The air conditioner was undersized for the house, and had to be repaired, with the help from https://www.mytrustedcontractor.com/ we were able to fix it as good as new.
 After seeing some “creative” wiring done by the previous owner, who fancied himself an amateur everything, we had to pay an electrician to rewire the entire house.
 (One example: The previous owner had buried a plastic Folgers coffee container in the front yard for use as a junction box.)
 The pool had a leak, requiring daily refilling, and so did the pool pump, which would spew water out each time it ran.

 And, that’s just a small example of everything that was wrong with our house, which we not-so-warmly called The Money Pit.

 Then, a small crack on the seawall turned into a very large one and we were facing a $45K-$55K seawall replacement.
 That’s when we put the house on the market.
 We’d already spent thousands and thousands on the house.
 If we dumped another $50K into it, we knew we’d never see a return on our investment, no matter how long we lived there.